-Rife Magazine is an online magazine that supports young people to have their voices heard.
+Rife supported young people to have their voices heard from 2014 to 2022.

-- We’ve paid and trained over 30 content creators who all now work in the creative industries, where they offer fresh ideas that are creating change
+- We paid and trained 35 content creators, the vast majority of which now work in the creative industries, where they offer fresh ideas that are creating change

-- We’ve reached over 8,000 young people through workshops and events that have been created in partnership with schools and youth organisations and run by Rife peer mentors
+- We reached over 8,000 young people through workshops and events that have been created in partnership with schools and youth organisations and run by Rife peer mentors

-- In the last two years, we’ve hosted 43 work experience students from 19 different schools across Bristol at Rife’s HQ, Watershed
+- We hosted 43 work experience students from 19 different schools across Bristol at Rife’s HQ, Watershed

-At Rife, the core of our mission is represented by our six month-long, paid in-house content creator positions.
-While employed at Rife, under-24s create everything you see on the website, from thought-provoking articles to powerful videos, and promote it on social media.
-Often, this will be the first creative job our creators have ever held, but that doesn’t matter: we don’t pick people on whether they’ve been to uni or not, or decide they’d be a good fit based on ‘who they know.’
-We pick them because of the enthusiasm and ideas they bring to the table.
-Now over five years old, Rife Magazine has trained up and raised the aspirations of over thirty content creators across nine cohorts to access creative industries where they can offer fresh ideas that create change.
+At Rife, the core of our mission was represented by our paid in-house content creator positions.
+While employed at Rife, young creatives made everything you see on the website, from thought-provoking articles to powerful videos, and promoted it on social media.
+Often, this was the first creative job our creators had ever held, but that didn’t matter: we didn’t pick people on whether they’ve been to uni or not, or decide if they’d be a good fit based on ‘who they know.’
+We picked them because of the enthusiasm and ideas they brought to the table.
+Over eight years, Rife Magazine trained up and raised the aspirations of over thirty-five content creators across ten cohorts to access creative industries where they offered fresh ideas that create change.

 “I felt valid, and began to understand that what I had to say was important.
-Inly a few years later – I’m writing films and TV shows”
+Only a few years later – I’m writing films and TV shows”

 Even more exciting has been an unexpected consequence of Rife’s content creator roles: the start of a new kind of old boy’s club.
 The Rife content creators are now a thriving creative community from all sorts of backgrounds who lean on each other’s complementary skills for support, advice and inspiration.
 At Rife, we keep in contact with them and offer them free post-role training and skill reinforcement, making sure they’re as supported as possible as they get through their first tricky few years as independent creators.

-Beyond our content creators, we also offer work experience that offers an inspiring glimpse of a creative career to students across Bristol whose social networks don’t connect them to the arts industry.
-In the last two years, we have hosted 43 students from nineteen different schools – and had loads of fun doing it.
+Beyond our content creators and Rife, we still offer work experience that offers an inspiring glimpse of a creative career to students across Bristol whose social networks don’t connect them to the arts industry.
+In recent years, we have hosted over 50 students from nineteen different schools – and had loads of fun doing it.
 We also head out to schools, colleges, community organisations and loads of other places to run our creative workshops, reaching over 8,000 young people with our work.